 Quarterly fees owed to the U.S. Trustee pre-confirmation will be paid on the Effective Date of the Plan.
-After confirmation and until this case is closed by the Court, the reorganized

-Debtors shall pay quarterly fees to the U.S. Trustee as they accrue and serve on the U.S. Trustee a quarterly financial statement or affidavit of quarterly disbursements.
+After confirmation and until this case is closed by the Court, the reorganized Debtors shall pay quarterly fees to the U.S. Trustee as they accrue and serve on the U.S. Trustee a quarterly financial statement or affidavit of quarterly disbursements.

-The payments to Baker & Associates will start on the fifth day of the first full calendar month following the Effective Date of the Plan.
+The payments to Baker & Associates will start on the fifth day of the first full calendar month following the entry of an order allowing the claim of counsel for the Debtor.